Lochlanna/nexusq/README.md

 # Nexusq
-**A fast multi producer multi consumer broadcast channel based on [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor)**
+**A multi producer multi consumer broadcast channel based on [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor)**

 ## What is it?